 • Choose mostly low glycemic index or ‘complex’ carbs that are higher in fibre (such as whole grains, quinoa, beans, sweet potato, etc.)

 • Include a protein source with each meal and snack.

-• Not go longer than 4-6 hours between meals (blood sugar can drop too low), but also not eat meals too close together (blood sugar can build up and get too high).
+• Not go longer than 4-6 hours between meals (blood sugar can drop too low if on insulin), but also not eat meals too close together (blood sugar can build up and get too high).

 • Monitor blood sugar levels and work with your healthcare team to identify how your body responds to food and to ensure that your blood sugar levels stay at healthy levels.

 The above diet and recommendations have been traditionally used to maintain optimal blood glucose levels for someone with diabetes.